How Issue Stance Scores Work

 A Yea vote on this bill indicates support for reducing property taxes (positive stance) but opposition to reducing government spending (negative stance, since the bill reduces revenue).

 Procedural bills (appointments, commemorations, scheduling) receive no stances and do not affect legislator scores.
+Only stances with a relevance of 0.2 or higher are carried forward into legislator scoring; tangential, low-relevance associations are dropped.

 How Legislator Scores Are Computed